Build your own ECS (part 3), change detection, events, tags, and commands

 The familiar fan-out.
 One set of methods per event type, hand-written here.
 A macro would generate them.
 The cost is the same as for component accessors.

-step() advances each event queue.
+step() advances each channel.
 It is the same step() that advances the tick.

 impl World {